-Host facilitation teams typically occupy the role for a limited period of time, while simultaneously holding parallel positions in their home country.
+- Fill the knowledge gap: Host governments typically occupy the role for a limited period of time, while simultaneously holding parallel positions in their home country.
 The secretariat’s permanent nature endows them with expertise and experience in the negotiation process that can fill the knowledge gap and provide valuable input for a host government.

-When the two teams are not aligned, neither will be able to perform their role to its fullest potential and the overall effectiveness of the process will be compromised.
+- Reduced effectiveness: When the two teams are not aligned, neither will be able to perform their role to its fullest potential and the overall effectiveness of the process will be compromised.

 Barriers that prevent an effective partnership include: